-Fellowship: These are funds for students that that do not have employment conditions attached.
+Fellowship: These are funds for students that do not have employment conditions attached.
 There are three main types: fellowships included as part of your admissions package, fellowships for certain projects/goals (such as summer funding), or dissertation fellowships.
-We offer some of all kinds internally, and there are University and external fellowships as well.
+We offer some of all kinds internally and there are University and external fellowships as well.
 These awards are taxable.
-Unlike your bi-weekly stipend from your TAship, are disbursed at the beginning of each semester via your preferred method (direct deposit into your student account or written check sent to your permanent address).
-During a given yearm part of your stipend may be paid through fellowship (half at the beginning of each semester) and part may be paid through graduate assistanship appointment (bi-weekly).
+Unlike your bi-weekly stipend from your TAship, fellowships are disbursed at the beginning of each semester via your preferred method (direct deposit into your student account or written check sent to your permanent address).
+During a given year part of your stipend may be paid through fellowship (half at the beginning of each semester) and part may be paid through graduate assistantship appointment (bi-weekly).

 DC Area Consortium: UMD College Park is part of a local symposium of colleges (see member institutions here) that permits students to attend classes at other member institutions at the cost of their home institution.
+Students can learn more about registering for these courses here.

 Candidacy: This term refers to the graduate education tradition of passing your Qualifying Exam (QE, sometimes also called a "comprehensive" exam, or "comps") and achieving candidacy as a doctoral student.
-You may have seen the term "doctoral candidate" before, and that refers to students who have finished coursework, passed their program's version of doctoral exams, and are now working on dissertation research and writing.
+You may have seen the term "doctoral candidate" before; that refers to students who have finished coursework, passed their program's version of doctoral exams, and are now working on dissertation research and writing.
 These students are also referred to ABD, or "all but the dissertation."